-2. Competencies Sl.
-NO Competency KSA Description 1 Understanding Basic Data Structures Knowledge: Knowledge of fundamental data structures such as arrays, linked lists, stacks, queues, trees, graphs, hash tables, and heaps, including their properties and use cases.
+2. Competencies SI.
+NO Competency KSA Description 1 Understanding Basic Knowledge: Knowledge of fundamental data structures such as arrays, Data Structures linked lists, stacks, queues, trees, graphs, hash tables, and heaps, including their properties and use cases.
 Skills: Ability to identify and explain different data structures, their theoretical concepts, and their advantages and limitations.
 Attitudes: Willingness to explore new data structures and understand their role in solving computational problems.
-2 Knowledge: Understanding of algorithms, operations, and management techniques for implementing data structures.
-Skills: Proficiency in coding and implementing data structures.
-3 Applications of Data Structures Knowledge: Awareness of specific problems and scenarios where data structures can be optimally applied, such as using hash tables for fast retrieval or trees for hierarchical representation.
+2 Implementation of Knowledge: Understanding of algorithms, operations, and memory Data Structures management techniques for implementing data structures.
+Skills: Proficiency in coding and implementing data structures in programming languages, adhering to best practices.
+Attitudes: Attention to detail and a commitment to writing efficient and clean code.
+3 Applications of Data Knowledge: Awareness of specific problems and scenarios where data Structures structures can be optimally applied, such as using hash tables for fast retrieval or trees for hierarchical representation.
 Skills: Ability to match real-world problems to suitable data structures for efficient solutions.
 Attitudes: Curiosity to identify practical use cases and enthusiasm for experimenting with real-world problems.
-4 Sorting and Searching Algorithms Knowledge: Knowledge of common sorting (e.g., bubble sort, merge sort, quick sort) and searching algorithms (e.g., linear search, binary search), including their time and space complexities.
+4 Sorting and Searching Knowledge: Knowledge of common sorting (e.g., bubble sort, merge Algorithms sort, quick sort) and searching algorithms (e.g., linear search, binary search), including their time and space complexities.
 Skills: Ability to implement and optimize sorting and searching algorithms for various datasets.
 Attitudes: Analytical mindset and persistence in improving algorithm performance.
-5 Graph Algorithm Knowledge: Understanding of graph traversal techniques such as depth-first search (DFS) and breadth-first search (BFS), and their applications.
+5 Graph Algorithm Knowledge: Understanding of graph traversal techniques such as depth-

+1 first search (DFS) and breadth-first search (BFS), and their applications.
 Skills: Skill in implementing graph algorithms and solving problems like pathfinding, network design, and social network analysis.
 Attitudes: Openness to learning advanced concepts and patience in solving complex problems involving graphs.
 6 Memory Management Knowledge: Knowledge of memory allocation, deallocation techniques, and dynamic memory management in programming.
 Skills: Ability to implement and manage dynamic data structures like linked lists, trees, and graphs while optimizing memory usage.
 Attitudes: Awareness of the importance of resource efficiency and a proactive approach to managing memory effectively.
-7 Practical Problem Solving Solving Knowledge: Familiarity with diverse problem-solving techniques paradigms for data structures and algorithms.
-Skills: Expertise in solving complex problems through hands-on code assignments, projects, and competitive programming.
-Attitudes: Enthusiasm for challenging oneself with new problems as growth-oriented mindset.
-8 Critical Thinking and Analysis Knowledge: Understanding of how to analyze problem requirements and assess the most suitable data structures and algorithms.
+7 Practical Problem Knowledge: Familiarity with diverse problem-solving techniques and Solving paradigms for data structures and algorithms.
+Skills: Expertise in solving complex problems through hands-on coding assignments, projects, and competitive programming.
+Attitudes: Enthusiasm for challenging oneself with new problems and a growth-oriented mindset.
+8 Critical Thinking and Knowledge: Understanding of how to analyze problem requirements Analysis and assess the most suitable data structures and algorithms.
 Skills: Ability to evaluate multiple solutions and select the most efficient approach for implementation.
 Attitudes: Commitment to thorough analysis and a problem-solving attitude focused on efficiency and effectiveness.